A Beautiful Mind (film): Development

 Greg Cannom was chosen to create the makeup effects for A Beautiful Mind, specifically the age progression of the characters.
 Crowe had previously worked with Cannom on The Insider.
 Howard had also worked with Cannom on Cocoon.
 Each character's stages of makeup were broken down by the number of years that would pass between levels.
-Cannom stressed subtlety between the stages, but worked toward the ultimate stage of "Older Nash".
+Cannom stressed subtlety between the stages, but worked toward the ultimate "Older Nash" stage.
 The production team originally decided that the makeup department would age Russell Crowe throughout the film; however, at Crowe's request, the makeup was used to push his look to resemble the facial features of John Nash.
 Cannom developed a new silicone-type makeup that could simulate skin and be used for overlapping applications; this shortened make-up application time from eight to four hours.
-Crowe was also fitted with a number of dentures to give him a slight overbite in the film.
+Crowe was also fitted with several dentures to give him a slight overbite in the film.

-Howard and Grazer chose frequent collaborator James Horner to score the film because they knew of his ability to communicate.
+Howard and Grazer chose frequent collaborator James Horner to score the film because they knew of his communication ability.
 Howard said, regarding Horner, "it's like having a conversation with a writer or an actor or another director".
-A running discussion between the director and the composer was the concept of high-level mathematics being less about numbers and solutions, and more akin to a kaleidoscope, in that the ideas evolve and change.
-After the first screening of the film, Horner told Howard: "I see changes occurring like fast-moving weather systems".
+A running discussion between the director and the composer was about high-level mathematics being less about numbers and solutions and more akin to a kaleidoscope, in that the ideas evolve and change.
+After the film's first screening, Horner told Howard: "I see changes occurring like fast-moving weather systems".
 He chose it as another theme to connect to Nash's ever-changing character.
 Horner chose Welsh singer Charlotte Church to sing the soprano vocals after deciding that he needed a balance between a child and adult singing voice.
 He wanted a "purity, clarity and brightness of an instrument" but also a vibrato to maintain the humanity of the voice.

 The film was shot 90% chronologically.
 Three separate trips were made to the Princeton University campus.
-During filming, Howard decided that Nash's delusions should always be introduced first audibly and then visually.
-This provides a clue for the audience and establishes the delusions from Nash's point of view.
-The historic John Nash had only auditory delusions.
+During filming, Howard decided that Nash's hallucinations should always be introduced first audibly and then visually.
+This provides a clue for the audience and establishes the hallucinations from Nash's point of view.
+The historic John Nash had only auditory hallucinations.
 The filmmakers developed a technique to represent Nash's mental epiphanies.
 Mathematicians described to them such moments as a sense of "the smoke clearing", "flashes of light" and "everything coming together", so the filmmakers used a flash of light appearing over an object or person to signify Nash's creativity at work.
 Two night shots were done at Fairleigh Dickinson University's campus in Florham Park, New Jersey, in the Vanderbilt Mansion ballroom.
-Portions of the film set at Harvard were filmed at Manhattan College.
+Portions of the film set at Harvard were filmed at Manhattan University.
 (Harvard has turned down most requests for on-location filming ever since the filming of Love Story (1970), which caused significant physical damage to trees on campus.)